5 Bitter Foods, Which You Better Eat, for Good Health and Immunity

-Methi or Fenugreek is bitter but a healthy food.
-Its fresh leaves are also eaten as veggies or in paranthas in India.
-But the seeds are available throughout the year and is an important part of Indian cooking and spices.
+Methi or the Fenugreek is also bitter, but a healthy food.
+It’s fresh leaves are also eaten as veggies or in paranthas, in India.
+But the seeds are available throughout the year, and is an important part of the Indian cooking and spices.

 You can take it either raw, or roast it and powder it.

 - Very beneficial to women in the post natal period.
 Helps to shrink back the Uterus and eliminates all the impure blood,